 The Credit Score You Will Need

 The credit score is calculated based on your credit records.
 It reflects your worthiness of getting credit and your ability to pay it back.
 This is why lenders evaluate your credit score and compare it to other credit scoring models to decide whether you qualify for a mortgage loan.
 Lenders approach credit scores in various ways.
 Generally, the Fair Isaac Corporation standard is the model lenders use the most.
 This credit score standard ranges from 350 to 850.
-But most commonly, high credit scores can easily qualify you to better interest rates.
+But most commonly, high credit scores can easily help you qualify for a mortgage with better interest rates.

 Your Loan to Value Ratio